opencv/opencv/doc/tutorials/introduction/desktop_java/java_dev_intro.rst

         :alt: Lena
         :align: center

-Make sure it's called :file:`"lena.bmp"`.
+Make sure it's called :file:`"lena.png"`.
 Items in the resources directory are available to the Java application at runtime.

-Next, copy :file:`lbpcascade_frontalface.xml` into the resources directory:
+Next, copy :file:`lbpcascade_frontalface.xml` from :file:`opencv/data/` into the :file:`resources`
+directory:

         .. code-block:: bash